Secret Strike Toward Hammelburg Germany : March 1945

 Patton's Third Army Strikes Deep into Germany

 The story begins in North Africa in February 1943, where the United States Army suffered a dramatic defeat to Rommel's Africa Korps at the Battle for Kasserine Pass.
 Among the many American prisoners taken in the battle were General George S. Patton's son-in-law, Lieutenant Colonel John K. Waters.
 Waters would remain a captive of the German Army for the next two years, in early 1945 he was sent to a POW camp near Hammelburg.
 At that time Patton's 3rd Army was blasting its way across Europe, and in early 1945 it was battling its way over the Rhine River toward Frankfurt.
 The 4th Armored Division, the vanguard of the 3rd Army, its iron fist, led the way for Patton's Army as it thrust deep into the heart of Germany.
-The 4th Armored Division led Patton's famous push to relieve the 101st Airborne Division at Bastogne, during the Battle of the Bulge, it was the first unit to reach the beleaguered outpost.
-Patton had done his best to keep abreast of his son-in-laws fate as he marched into Germany, and was aware that his son-in-law Waters was at Hammelburg, just forty miles away from the 4th Armored Division's spearhead into Germany.
+The 4th Armored Division led Patton's famous push to relieve the 101st Airborne Division at Bastogne during the Battle of the Bulge, it was the first unit to reach the beleaguered outpost.
+Patton had done his best to keep abreast of his son-in-laws fate.
+As his army crossed the Rhine, he was aware that his son-in-law was at prisoner of war camp at Hammelburg, just forty miles away from the tip of the 4th Armored Division's spearhead as it plunged into Germany.
 On the day that the Third Army crossed the Rhine River, Patton would write his wife informing her his army was headed toward his son-in-law's POW camp 80 miles east of Maintz on the Main River, which Patton's troops crossed on the 25th of March 1945.
 That day Patton wrote his wife again expressing hope of sending an expedition the next day to retrieve John.
-He knew if it failed, he would be severely criticized.
+He knew if it failed, he would be severely criticized by his superiors.
 But he believed the fear of criticism shouldn't prevent an attempt to save American prisoners of war.
 He expressed concern that they could possibly be murdered in the chaos surrounding the last days of the Reich.

 Task Force Baum